RohanAmbhore/collection/README.md

+### 2018-01-07
+- [MongoDB: update every document on one field - Stack Overflow](https://stackoverflow.com/questions/9038547/mongodb-update-every-document-on-one-field) [[Read]](pages/mongodb_update_every_document_on_one_field_stack_overflow_2018_01_07_9_54_42.md)
+ > up vote 118 down vote favorite 28 I have a collected named foo hypothetically.
+Each instance of foo has a field called lastLookedAt which is a UNIX timestamp since epoch.
+I'd like to be able to go through the MongoDB client and set that timestamp for all existing documents (about 20,000 of them) to the current timestamp.
+What's the best way of handling this? mongodb share|edit|flag asked Jan 27 '12 at 18:55 randombits 8,73449167320 upvote flag Possible duplicate of MongoDB: How to update multipl...
 ### 2018-01-06
 - [All products | Books to Scrape - Sandbox](http://books.toscrape.com/) [[Read]](pages/all_products_books_to_scrape_sandbox_2018_01_06_0_16_9.md)
  > All products 1000 results - showing 1 to 20.
 Warning!
 This is a demo website for web scraping purposes.
 Prices and ratings here were randomly assigned and have no real meaning....